Core Course 1: Urban and Regional Research

 After completion of the course, participants will be able to:

-In addition, this course provides a setting in which new NETHUR PhD members can get to know each other and learn about new projects being started in the research school.
+In addition, this course provides a setting – including by going on a retreat together – in which new NETHUR PhD members can get to know each other and build a social and scientific community.